EuroLinux/eurolinux-open-docs/docs/HowTo/vagrant-with-libvirt.md

 - **QEMU** - a generic machine emulator
 - **KVM** - a virtualisation solution that is native to Linux.
-Used by QEMU to achieve near native performances by executing the guest code directly on the host CPU
+Used by QEMU to achieve near-native performances by executing the guest code directly on the host CPU
 - **libvirt** - a management suite for several hypervisors